LucasSilvaa0/ProjetoAPSTecnologia/README.md

 This is the project made by me to compete for the job in "APS Tecnologia".
 I made this website being the fullstack developer using ReactJS, TypeScript and ZOD in Frontend and using TypeScript, Express and ZOD in backend.
 The project is a website to register people using email, password, phone number, CNPJ and CEP.
 To make these, I had to create a validation field in backend to test if the CEP and CNPJ really exist and are valid.

 There are some pages in the website.
-Let's se.
+Let's see.

 Home:
 ![image](https://github.com/user-attachments/assets/1287bf46-45a6-4afe-9ca0-d0d7584427a5)